zinovyev/workbox/README.md

 # Workbox
 This the sample workbox for development based on vagrant and puppet (puppet apply provisioner).

+## About
+This box provides a bunch of puppet modules that I use by myself in my projects.
+It's not fully complete yet.
+In production the modules should be installed via the puppet master node used together with child nodes.
+The list of already built modules:
+* *toolbox*: provides base packages (some of them are used for building other packages)
+* *mariadb*: MariaDB package installation
+* *nginx*: compiles Nginx server from sources
+* *nginx_ssl*: Example nginx config with an self-signed certificate
+* *openssl*: OpenSSL packages installation
+* *ss_ssl*: Example of an self-signed certificate

 ## Preparations
 To launch the project you'll need several packages to be installed on your system:
 * The Vagrant by it self (https://docs.vagrantup.com/v2/installation/);